sefffal/Octofitter.jl/README.md

 ## Suggestions
 - I recommend you use counter-rotated images containing no planets for the contrast calculations.
 This prevents any planets from biasing the contrast lower.
+- Running the samplers with multiple threads, e.g. `julia -t 4` or `julia -t auto`.
+The runtime scales with close to linearly with the number of epochs.